nico/hack/llvmgnsyncbot/README.md

 1. In a tmux or screen session, or a CRD window, run `../hack/llvmgnsyncbot/syncbot.sh` while in the LLVM checkout.
 Then disconnect from the builder.

+1. To automatically start the sync script after reboots on linux, create a file in your home directory containing this script (with paths adjusted), run `chmod +x` on it, and add it to `crontab -e` as described in the script:

+       #!/bin/bash

+       # Put this in your `crontab -e`:
+       #
+       #     @reboot /home/botusername/syncbotcron.sh

+       /bin/sleep 4  # Wait a bit for the network to come up.

+       /usr/bin/tmux new-session -d -s gnsyncbot
+       /usr/bin/tmux send-keys -t gnsyncbot "cd /home/botusername" C-m

+       # Get depot_tools on path (for goma_ctl, ninja, ...)
+       /usr/bin/tmux send-keys -t gnsyncbot "source ./.bashrc" C-m

+       /usr/bin/tmux send-keys -t gnsyncbot "cd src/llvm-project" C-m /usr/bin/tmux send-keys -t gnsyncbot "../hack/llvmgnsyncbot/syncbot.sh" C-m

 [1]: https://docs.google.com/document/d/1rRL-rWDyL0Nwr6SdQTkh1tf5kYcjDoJwKhHs8WJHQSc/
 [rsync]: http://repo.msys2.org/msys/x86_64/rsync-3.1.2-2-x86_64.pkg.tar.xz